 In response to the extension of the scope of businesses subject to customer due diligence (CDD) and other obligations to include DNFBPs in 2003, in December 2004, "the Headquarters for Promotion of Measures Against Transnational Organized Crime and International Terrorism," with the Chief Cabinet Secretary as its head, published "the Action Plan for Prevention of Terrorism," including consideration of the implementation of the re-revised 40 Recommendations.
-In November 2005, the abovementioned Headquarters decided that [i] the National Public Safety Commission and the National Police Agency would draft a bill to implement the re-revised Recommendations, [ii] the FIU function would be transferred from the Financial Services Agency to the National Public Safety Commission and the National Public Safety Commission commendations at the National Public Safety Com
+In November 2005, the abovementioned Headquarters decided that [i] the National Public Safety Commission and the National Police Agency would draft a bill to implement the re-revised Recommendations, [ii] the FIU function would be transferred from the Financial Services Agency to the National Public Safety Commission and the National Police Agency, and [iii] the competent administrative authorities would provide STR-related guidance and supervision to relevant business sectors.